How Much Does Shed Roof Repair Cost?

 A: Aside from the type of shed roof covering you choose, perhaps the most important factor in determining how waterproof your shed roof will be is proper installation.

-If you have a large garden shed, you should think about installing a gutter.
+The substrate should be properly fitted and applied, and if you have a large garden shed, you should think about installing a gutter.
 This ensures that any rainwater is safely transported away from the roof.

 Q: What is the most durable shed roof?

-A: Metal roof tiles are the most durable material for a shed roof, they are guaranteed to last around 40 years.
-They have a steel core that protects the shed roof in all different types of weather conditions.
+A: Metal roof tiles are the most durable material for a shed roof, as they are guaranteed to last around 40 years.
+They have a steel core that protects the shed roof in all types of weather conditions.

 Q: How long does a felt roof last?

-A: A felt roof is a highly durable type of felt with a life expectancy of up to 5 years.
+A: A felt roof is a highly durable type of felt with a life expectancy of between 5 and 10 years.
+It can last for a longer period depending on how well it is maintained.

 Q: What can cause a leak?